About…

 This initial connection to women inside and their families has set me on a quest that has consumed me ever since-a journey to understand what is driving incarceration for Aboriginal people and what we can all do about it.

-So is it OK for me to speak up about Aboriginal incarceration, or am I taking away from voices of Aboriginal people who need to be heard?
+Is it OK for me to speak up about Aboriginal incarceration, or am I taking away from voices of Aboriginal people who need to be heard?

 When is my idea of helping actually helpful, or am I doing more harm than good by reinforcing the existing systems of injustice and disadvantage and power?

-The outcome of the Voice to Parliament referendum in late 2024 galvanised my commitment to speak up.
+The outcome of the Voice to Parliament referendum in late 2023 galvanised my commitment to speak up.

 The Voice was not the responsibility of Aboriginal Australia to convince the rest of us.
 It was our chance to take responsibility, and we failed.